GeorgeWebDevCy/masterstudy-lms-content-importer/README.txt

 == Changelog ==

-= 1.11.0 =
+= 1.12.0 =
+* Detect modules and lessons directly from heading levels without requiring a table of contents.
-* Added page skipping support and improved quiz title conversion.
+* Added page skip option and improved quiz title conversion.

 == Upgrade Notice ==

-= 1.11.0 =
+= 1.12.0 =
-Parsing now respects the "Skip pages before" option and converts tests to quizzes—update to keep imports accurate.
+Parsing now derives modules/lessons from heading levels and respects the "Skip pages before" option—update for accurate imports.